Retrofit Strategy: A Whole-House Way of Thinking

 When a retrofit strategy is developed, it can quietly consider how today’s work might interact with future change.
 Insulation levels, structural decisions, or ventilation routes can be planned so that a future extension would not be unnecessarily constrained, if one were ever considered.

-The same applies to interiors for long-term living.
+The same applies to interiors and long-term living.
 Even where there is no separate interiors commission, decisions about materials, junctions, and finishes influence durability, acoustics, and comfort over decades.
 Retrofit thinking helps ensure those choices align with how the building behaves.

 The aim is not to predict the future.